Rocky Mountain Nordic Selection Criteria for the 2018 Junior Nationals as of September 29, 2017

 A. The top Twelve (12) U20/U18 and the top nine (9) U16 skiers from each gender on the final RMN final points list to include all pre-qualified skiers (as identified in paragraph # 2) will be named to the RMN Junior National Team.

-B. Second year U20 skiers must qualify in the top nine of the combined U20/U18 classes in the final RMN final points list to be eligible for the RMN Junior National Team.
-If a second year U20 skier does not pre-qualify or finish in the top nine of the U20/U18 final points list they will not be named to the JN team and selection will move down the RMN final points list until the quota of 12 has been met.
+B. Second year U20 If a second year U20 skier does not pre-qualify or finish in the top six of the U20/U18 final points list they will not be named to the JN team and selection will move down the RMN final points list until the quota of 12 has been met.

 C. Second year U14 – RMN will only consider second year U14 skiers in each gender to be allowed to ski as a U16 skier in qualifying for the RMN Junior National Team.
 Those skiers would be required to have a U16 RMN membership and meet the other requirement as an RMN U16 skier.